frin88/JW/README.md

 **Bonus features:**

-- Be able to select and search for TV Shows as well
+- Be able to select and search for TV Shows as welln
 - Sort titles by rating (imDb, metacritic, rottenTomatoes, pick one!)

 ## API